-After He rose from the dead, Yehoshua asked Peter three times if he loved him.
+After He rose from the dead, Yeshua asked Peter three times if he loved him.
 Three times, Peter replied that He knew everything; He knew he loved Him.
-Yehoshua replied after the first time, "Feed my lambs," and then twice He said, "Feed my sheep."
+Yeshua replied after the first time, "Feed my lambs," and then twice He said, "Feed my sheep."

-Without knowing the original Greek, one wonders what Yehoshua was getting at when He asked Peter this question three times.
-On the surface, it looks like Yehoshua is reminding Peter of how he denied Him the night He was arrested, and is asking him, "Do you really love me?"
+Without knowing the original Greek, one wonders what Yeshua was getting at when He asked Peter this question three times.
+On the surface, it looks like Yeshua is reminding Peter of how he denied Him the night He was arrested, and is asking him, "Do you really love me?"
 That, however, is not at all what this conversation is about.
-Peter repented of that prior to this encounter, Yehoshua forgave him, and they have both moved on.
+Peter repented of that prior to this encounter, Yeshua forgave him, and they have both moved on.

 I would venture to say that sexual love or lust is what eros means, whether one is married to the sexual partner or not.
 Pastors and teachers held forth on how inaccurate English is when we use the word "love" to say that we love our wife or husband, we love our parents, and we love our friends, though we love all those people in different ways, and it is especially differs in meaning when we say we love fish and chips, or we love blue, or we love to ski.
 Of course, we love our family more than we love to go skiing, or to eat fish and chips.
 It would be more accurate to say that we enjoy skiing and that we appreciate fish and chips and that blue is a favourite colour.